0xPolygonID/tutorials/mkdocs/docs/wallet/identity-wallet/APIs/sign-and-authenticate.md

 **Note**: Read more on JWZ [here](https://github.com/0xPolygonID/tutorials/blob/main/mkdocs/docs/wallet/wallet-sdk-core-functionality/proof-generation/JWZ.md).

 4. The Issuer receives the data sent by the Integrator and based on its correctness, authenticates or rejects the identity.
-The SDK analyzes this response from the Issuer.
+The wallet analyzes this response from the Issuer.